samhaaf/haaf-rearc-quest/README.md

 You can find the mirror in this S3 bucket: "haaf-rearc-quest"

-If you want to build this, get yourself an Amazon Linux 2 environment (numpy -> lambda is easier).
+This is developed to be built from an Amazon Linux 2 environment.
 I use Cloud9.

-To install deps and requirements:
+To install the deps and requirements:

 ```
 git clone https://github.com/samhaaf/haaf-rearc-quest.git